VGITA777/doloc-save-crypt/README.md

 - The application will print `Operation completed successfully.` when finished.
 - Invalid arguments or modes will result in an error message.

+## Disclaimer
+- This tool is provided for educational purposes only.
+I do not condone or support cheating in any form.